FAR -- Part 4

 The paying office shall close the contract file upon issuance of the final payment voucher.

-(a) Except as provided in paragraph (b) below, a contract is considered to be physically completed when --
+(a) Except as provided in paragraph (b) of this section, a contract is considered to be physically completed when --

 (i) The contractor has completed the required deliveries and the Government has inspected and accepted the supplies;